This document describes how to operate Natural Development Server in a Windows-based environment.

 |If this start option is not

 specified, the server will use

-Natural image to be used as the server session.
-Any valid Natural image can be
+image to be used as the server session.
+Any valid Natural image can be used.
+If

 "natural" as the default session image.

-For the currently applicable version of Natural for UNIX, refer to Empower at https://empower.softwareag.com/.
+For the currently applicable version of Natural for Windows, refer to Empower at https://empower.softwareag.com/.